 If you are wondering how to collect a debt from a customer (and let’s face it all business owners should sit up and take note of this as we start getting into 2021), we have put together a simple step-by-step guide on the most effective strategy to maximising your collection efforts, and thus increasing cashflow for your business.

-Remember cash is king, and if you are not applying certain techniques and learning tried and tested methods of how to collect a debt from a customer, then you company will struggle to survive, and may see a slide to insolvency.
-This is what we see in the most extreme cases, so its imperative that you implement strategies into your credit control process that will see results quickly and without wasting time (i.e simply chasing over and over, with little or no results).
+Remember cash is king.
+If you are not applying certain techniques and learning tried and tested methods of how to collect a debt from a customer, then you company will struggle to survive.
+This could quickly result in a slide to insolvency.
+This is what we see in the most extreme cases.
+Its therefore imperative that you implement strategies into your credit control process that will see results quickly and without wasting time (i.e simply chasing over and over, with little or no results).

 How to collect a debt from a customer

 Schedule calls to your customers “at least” every 7 days.
 Send a minimum of 2 letters and call 2 times before ever considering issuing legal proceedings through a solicitor, or passing it to 3rd party debt collectors.
-Your customers will appreciate being reminded to pay as often Accounts Dept can get bogged down, and they only pay when they are chased.
+Your customers will appreciate being reminded to pay as often Accounts Dept can get bogged down and they only pay when they are chased.
 You must get your debt to the top of the pile!

 Never delay action on a late invoice past 50 days.
 If you have had no response by this point as in-house collection of debt, you should quickly pass to legal dept or 3rd party for collection.
-Timing is everything and the customer may have serious financial issues or be closing down, so it is important to move fast.
+Timing is everything and the customer may have serious financial issues or be closing down.
+So it is important to move fast.

 Remember: timely collection of debts are the oxygen of any business!

 If you would like to speak to one of our agents about no win – no fee debt collection and how to collect a debt from a customer, to help your business prosper in 2020, please don’t hesitate to call us 01332 565 350 or email email@example.com